xmartlabs/Eureka/README.md

 Swipe Actions need `tableView.isEditing` be set to `false`.
 Eureka will set this to `true` if there is a MultivaluedSection in the form (in the `viewWillAppear`).
 If you have both MultivaluedSections and swipe actions in the same form you should set `isEditing` according to your needs.

+## Custom form size

+Forms will span the entire view controller when you extend FormViewController.
+If you want to show your form in a subview of your view controller follow below steps:

+1. Add your UITableView to the view in your storyboard.
+Make sure the table view is styled as grouped rather than plain.
+2. Drag from the tableView circle in the Outlets panel in the Connections Inspector.
+This outlet is provided by Eureka's FormViewController so there is no need to override it or create a new @IBOutlet for the table view.
+3. Continue with your code as normal.
+The form variable now references your UITableView.

 ## Custom rows